gedit-technology/imovo/src/make-releases/documentation.md

 Steps
 -----

-- Do the release commit in the product's repo.
+- Do the release commit in the product's repo, writing a summary of changes in the NEWS file, adapting the version number if appropriate, etc.

 - Call `imovo-product-build-all-deps.sh`,
   or manually replace `~/.imovo/<product>/` by `~/.imovo/_deps_<product>/`.